Akoranga Preschool

 Physically active play - Korikori

-Children love moving and movement and being physically active is an important part of everyday life.
+Children love moving!
+Movement and being physically active is an important part of everyday life.

-Finding ways every day for children to use large and small muscles allows them to gain increasing control over their bodies.
+It's important to find ways, every day, for children to use their large and small muscles.
+This allows them to gain increasing control over their bodies.

 Physical activity promotes children’s mental and emotional health as well as their physical well-being.